 You will also be able to view the date in which the feedback was created.

-As a manager, you can review any goal that your direct report creates.
-All goals will be listed under the Goals tab on their People profile page.
-When you click on a goal you can:
+As a manager, you can review any goal or objective that your direct report creates.
+All goals and objectives will be listed under the Goals and OKRs tab on their People profile page.
+When you click on a goal or objective you can:

 - Leave a note

 - View the Goal Activity Feed